 - How do I connect Chromebook to WiFi?

-- Go to the Quick Settings Panel at the right lower side of your screen.
+Try connecting from the Quick Settings Panel at the right lower side of your screen.
+If you can’t see the WiFi icon, have a look at our detailed Wi-Fi icon missing guide.

 - How do you reset network settings on a Chromebook?